 - Use of lens-based sensors and compensating elements.

-Aperture is the circular-shaped opening in a lens through which light passes to reach the image sensor or the film.
+The aperture is the circular-shaped opening in a lens through which light passes to reach the image sensor or the film.

 The aperture opening is either fixed or adjustable (like an SLR camera).
-Aperture size is usually measured in f-numbers or f-stops (f22 f/2.0, f/1.8 etc) that are visible on the lens barrel.
+Aperture size is usually measured in f-numbers or f-stops (f22 f/2.0, f/1.8, etc) that are visible on the lens barrel.